-At the SCRPTS Lab, our primary research interests are focused on the occupational well-being of the health care professional—namely the pharmacist.
-With our experiences as a pharmacy technician, student intern, and a practitioner we are able to relate and conceptualize the struggles that these individuals face due to excessive demands in their work environment.
+At the SCRPTS Lab, our primary research interests are focused on the occupational well-being of the health care professional—namely, the pharmacist.
+With our experiences as pharmacy technicians, student interns, and practitioners we are able to relate and conceptualize the struggles that these individuals face due to excessive demands in their work environment.

 male pharmacist standing at open drawer of medications